Explore the Jorvik Group

 Who Will You Discover at JORVIK?

 Step aboard our re-imagined Ride Experience at JORVIK and travel back to Viking-age York.
-Inhabited by a range of diverse and authentic characters from across the Norse world, each of these people – brought to life using the latest animatronics technology – has a complex life story grounded in world leading research undertaken by the York Archaeological Trust and based on discoveries made in Coppergate as well as other key Viking sites.
+Inhabited by a range of diverse and authentic characters from across the Norse world, each of these people – brought to life using the latest animatronics technology – has a complex life story grounded in world leading research undertaken by the York Archaeology and based on discoveries made in Coppergate as well as other key Viking sites.
 The men, women and children you will meet at JORVIK are the culmination of over forty years of rigorous academic work, positioning them within the wider historical and cultural context of the period, and all have their tales to tell…

 The Hunter & His Dog